leogx9r/DiscordCrypt/README.md

 If you don't want to be bothered to unlock the database every time Discord starts up, you
     can disable the plugin in BetterDiscord's settings and enable it only when needed.

+### Why does the plugin have to start on the friends or games tab ?

+Due to the way Discord caches messages, any previously parsed message won't be able to be
+    easily edited.
+This means if you view an encrypted channel before you unlock your database, you will not be able to see any previous messages prior to unlocking it.
+You will only be able to view messages you send or receive after this is done.

+To avoid unnecessarily confusing users due to some messages not being decrypted,
+    we've decided to force the client to reload on the Friends tab if the plugin loads when the client is viewing a channel or DM.